The Wits Centre for Journalism offers three courses in financial journalism. These can be taken as a certificate, at Honours or Masters level.

 Introduction to financial journalism is a certificate course.
 The cost is R9 600.

-For inquiries, please contact us by sending an email to admissions@journalism.co.za or call us on (011) 717-4028.
+For enquiries, please contact us by sending an email to admissions@journalism.co.za or call us on (011) 717 4028.

 Financial Journalism